nx-dotnet/nx-dotnet/README.md

 🔎 **Nx is a set of Extensible Dev Tools for Monorepos.**

+## Prerequisites

+- You have an existing nx workspace (empty, or otherwise)

-## Adding capabilities to your workspace
+## Adding .NET capabilities to your workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.